 If at any time we intend to further process your personal data for a reason not originally communicated, we shall provide you, prior to that processing taking place, all relevant information on the additional processing.

-The nature and content of the information collected via cookies differs, as does the period for which this information is retained.
-In line with our data protection obligations, we will ensure that this retention period is not excessive, and that the data is only retained for as long as is necessary for the purposes for which it was collected.
+The nature and content of the information collected via cookies differ, as does the period for which this information is retained.
+In line with our data protection obligations, we will ensure that this retention period is not excessive and that the data is only retained for as long as is necessary for the purposes for which it was collected.

 If you wish to know more, or if you wish to identify the exact retention periods, please contact our Data Protection Officer.